 — Visual and Critical Language

 Students who have completed either Experiential Drawing or Exploration in Design may want to further their immersive art and design education by choosing to explore a specific area of study.
-Featured Topics courses are an opportunity to focus on a singular area of study to harness your skill sets in a particular medium.
+Offered during the summer, Featured Topics courses are an opportunity to focus on a singular area of study to harness your skill sets in a particular medium.
 Students engage in investigatory and iterative practice while also exploring different approaches and materials.
 These courses conclude with student final presentations.
 Linked to this experience is the Visual and Critical Language course, where students work through reading assignments on the lives and works of key contemporary artists and designers relevant to the Featured Topic.
 In addition, they will learn to speak, write and present on their personal connection to their work and what influenced their choices in its development.

-Time commitment: The Summer term is a shorter, more immersive experience; students should expect to engage in Concentration courses for a minimum of 20 hours per week and plan their schedule accordingly to keep up with the coursework and class engagement.
+Time commitment: The Summer term is a shorter, more intensive experience; students should expect to engage in Concentration courses for a minimum of 20 hours per week and should plan their schedule accordingly to keep up with the coursework and class engagement.

 Animation: Beyond Entertainment

 With increasing expansion, animation serves as a vital tool to highlight injustices, explain data and essential information, and bring new understanding to critical issues.
 This course focuses on communication, problem solving, and reflection upon global and local issues through the medium of animation.
-The fundamentals of sequential art are introduced through a variety of methods and materials, including flipbooks, storyboards, collage, cutouts, and stop-motion techniques.
+The fundamental principles are introduced through a variety of methods and materials, which may include flipbooks, storyboards, collage, cutouts, and stop-motion techniques.
 Students think and learn about the roles of artist-as-communicator and artist-as-educator with the ability to create content that is impactful, dynamic and effective.
-Students create palimpsest animations inspired by the work of William Kentridge, pixilation projects based on personal interviews, haikus using cutout and collage techniques, and frame-by-frame character animation.
 Independent research of political and socioeconomic areas of interest provides students with the content to develop their unique vision.

 Architecture: Adaptable Spaces

 How can we design buildings that support us inside and out?
-Our prompt will be to design a building that can not only support the health and well-being of its inhabitants during a time of shelter-in-place (due to pandemic, war or natural disaster), but also contribute to the prosperity of the larger community in times of peace.
 Through a process of research and iteration of concepts, students address this critical question by expanding upon notions of sustainability and adaptability.
 As an introductory architectural design course, important architectural principles will be presented through exercises, lectures and demonstrations to develop an understanding of scale, form and spatial relationships.
 Students strengthen problem-solving skills by learning basic architectural concepts, vocabulary and strategies.
 Hands-on quick sketches and model-making leads to a final design concept communicated through a finished model and axonometric drawing.
 This course provides the framework for the type of analysis and synthesis that’s crucial to further architectural pursuits.

 Drawing and Mixed Media: Expressive Ideation

 The act of drawing when grounded in visual research unearths an individual act of expression that enlightens and reflects current culture.
-This course presents students with an opportunity to expand their understanding of drawing fundamentals by considering and utilizing nontraditional materials and methods.
-Through lectures, demonstrations and reviewing artists’ works, students come to see drawing as a way of thinking through visual and conceptual problems, allowing them to see how to develop visual languages that can address issues and areas of personal interest.
-Experimentation as a way to challenge established approaches to composition, materiality, tools and concepts will be explored.
-Processes such as collage, frottage (rubbings), image transfer, pochoir-stenciling, trace-monotype, screen monotype, and some digital techniques are covered to help students find their own medium of choice for future work.
-Completed works are driven by invested visual research and experimentation.
-In conjunction with existing drawing skills (and materials), students will be challenged to develop a series of large(r)-scale works that focus heavily on the harmonious combination of a diverse range of media and techniques.
+This course presents students with an opportunity to expand their understanding of drawing by using nontraditional materials and methods.
+Students learn to interpret drawing as a way of thinking through visual and conceptual problems, allowing them to see how to develop their own visual language that can address issues and areas of personal interest.
+Assignments challenge established approaches to composition, materiality, tools and concepts.
+Processes such as collage, frottage, and image transfer are covered to help students find their own medium of choice for future work.
+Students are challenged to create a series of larger-scale works that focus on a harmonious combination of experimentation and concept development.

-The female form has been exalted, constrained, and manipulated throughout fashion history—often framed by the demands of class and social status and informed by significant world events.
-In this course students are asked to push the boundaries of defining the feminine in fashion.
-Work created challenges a male-dominated field and transforms thinking about how attire integrates with environment and culture.
-Students develop concept boards, a design for a mini dress form, and ultimately craft a proposed apparel for female, male, or gender-neutral wear.
-Emphasis is placed on research and developing meaningful and well-crafted work that reflects students’ engagement with new thinking about the feminine form.
+The human form has been exalted, constrained and manipulated throughout fashion history—often framed by the demands of class and social status and informed by significant world events.
+In this course students are asked to inquire about how attire integrates with environment and culture.
+Students develop concept boards, a design for a mini dress form, and ultimately craft proposed apparel for female, male, or gender-neutral wear.
+Emphasis is placed on research and developing meaningful and well-crafted work that reflects students’ engagement with new thinking about urban wear, haute couture and thrift culture.
 No sewing experience required.

 Illustration and Identity: Finding Your Voice